Shriinivas/gimpsegany/README.md

 #### SAM2 Specific Options (for "Auto" Segmentation)

-These options are only available for the GIMP 3 plugin when using a SAM2 model with "Auto" segmentation.
+These options are only available when using a SAM2 model with "Auto" segmentation.

 - **Segmentation Resolution:** Controls the density of the segmentation grid.
 Higher values will generate more masks but will be slower.
 (Options: Low, Medium, High)
 - **Crop n Layers:** Enables segmentation on smaller, overlapping crops of the image, which can improve accuracy for smaller objects.